 In the Cleveland installation, the T-Light Galaxy platform functions as a wide-area communications network.
 BrightCity is a web application designed for the city’s 61,000 networked streetlights operation by the firm.

-The control system enables Cleveland to set different light intensity for commercial, residential and industrial sites, pre-programme timetables for routine and real-time management of special circumstances, and proactively manage maintenance support.
+The control system enables Cleveland to set different light intensities for commercial, residential, and industrial sites, pre-program timetables for routine and real-time management of special circumstances, and proactively manage maintenance support.

 “Cleveland’s adoption and installation of the T-Light Galaxy streetlight control system is ultimately part of a bold statement from one of the country’s premier smart cities,” added Amir Hirsch, business development, ST Engineering Telematics Wireless.

 “It demonstrates a genuine commitment to visionary leadership, service, sustainability and cost containment for all the city’s citizens.”